spacemaze/cppl/Levitation.md

   };
 }
 ```
-This is a sad thing of course, and we hope to get rid of some o
+This is a sad thing of course, and we hope to get rid of some of
 disambiguators in future C++ Levitation versions.

 ## Getting started